Why Do Coffee Ratios Matter So Much?

 1:14 |

-- Filter Rinsing: Rinse the Chemex filter with hot water before brewing to eliminate any paper taste and preheat the brewer.
+- Thorough Filter Rinse: The Chemex filter is thick!
+Rinse it well with hot water (at least 100ml) to eliminate paper taste and preheat the brewer effectively.
+Pour out the rinse water before brewing.

 AeroPress Ratios